Religion (REL)

 REL-101 Survey of World Religions (3)

-Introduces the study of religions and religious phenomena through an examination of several historical and contemporary religions from around the world.
-Includes a study of some of the following: American Indian traditions, Hinduism, Buddhism, Judaism, Christianity, Islam, Shintoism, ancient and contemporary feminist spirituality, gnosticism, shamanism, Confucianism and Taoism.
+Introduces the beliefs, values, and practices of several world religions.
+Explores the historical development of the traditions from their beginnings to today.
+Includes a study of some of the following: Native American traditions, Hinduism, Buddhism, Confucianism, Daoism, Shinto, Judaism, Christianity, and Islam.
 Arts & Sciences Elective Code: A

 Hours per week: 3.0 lecture